lucidsoftware/lucid-programming-competition-2023/problems/DinoTime/description.md

 +-----------------------------------+
 ```

-Given an ascii map full of dinos and obstacles, calculate the theoretical largest your dino can become.
-You must traverse
-this land, eating as much as you can, and plan your path accordingly to prevent starvation.
+Given an ascii map full of dinosaurs and obstacles, calculate the theoretical largest your dino can become.
+You must traverse this land, eating as much as you can, and plan your path accordingly to prevent starvation.

 ## Rules of Dino-land

 - You start as `@` with a dino size of 1
 - You can only eat dinosaurs with a size less than or equal to your current size
   - You cannot eat dinosaurs larger than yourself, or they'd eat you
-- In order to grow by one, you must eat a total size of dinos equal to your current size
+- In order to grow by one, you must eat a total size of dinosaurs equal to your current size

   - Example: \
-     If you are a dinosaur of size 5, you can eat 5 dinos of size 1, or 2 dinos of size 2 and 3, or 1 dinosaur of size 5.
+     If you are a dinosaur of size 5, you can eat five dinosaurs of size 1, or two dinosaurs of sizes 2 and 3, or one dinosaur of size 5.
   - Excess dinosaurs eaten stay in your tummy, meaning their values carry over.

-- Dinos disappear when they are eaten, leaving dry ground `.` behind
+- Dinosaurs disappear when they are eaten, leaving dry ground `.` behind
 - Your max energy is the equal to the size of your dinosaur
 - If you can't find anything to eat, your dinosaur will die.
   - Moving tiles takes between 1 - 3 energy, depending on the tile,